Apply to be a PAL Leader

 It is considered an employment breach if you undertake any type of work (including paid training) before you are made compliant.

-Once you have been offered the PAL role, please review your student email address daily in order to commence the onboarding process as soon as possible.
-Please note that onboarding will take place between June and August.
+Once you have been offered the PAL role, please check your student email address daily in order to commence the onboarding process as soon as possible.
+Please note that onboarding will take place between June and September.

 Onboarding will involve providing your Right to Work documents and completing the employment documents that the Part Time Hourly Paid (PTHP) Team will send you via your student email address.